Anubhavgupta18/Anubhavgupta18/README.md

 - 👋 Hi, I’m @Anubhavgupta18
 - 👀 I’m interested in coding and technology
-- 🌱 I’m currently learning C language and 1 star coder on hackerrank
+- 🌱 I’m currently learning C language and have 3 star on hackerrank and 2 star on codechef
 - 📫 How to reach me https://www.linkedin.com/in/anubhav-gupta-2a01b1229

 <!---